-2.11 Work after the award of a pension
+2.11 Work after the Award of a Service Pension

-Purpose To give details of the pension due to officers who retire before sixty years

-of age and perform work against payment.
+- Purpose To give details of the pension due to officers who retire before sixty years of age and perform work against payment. - Policy Pensionable officers who retire on the recommendation of a medical board and take up paid employment between the retirement date and their sixtieth birthday will have their pension reduced.

-Policy Pensionable officers who retire on the recommendation of a medical board and take up paid employment between the retirement date and their sixtieth birthday will have their pension reduced.
-The income from further employment being received together with the pension must not exceed the pay the officers would have received had they remained in government employment.
-The pension is reduced according to how much the total income received from employment and pension exceeds the officers' last pay.
-Nonetheless, pensioners are entitled to a minimum of €116.47 per year.
+The income from further employment being received together with the pension must not exceed the pay the officers would have received had they remained in Government employment.
+The pension is reduced according to how much the total income received from employment and pension exceeds the officer's last pay.

+Nonetheless, the pensioner is entitled to a minimum of \in 116.47 per year.
 When pensioners reach the age of sixty they are entitled to a full pension.

-Clarification The above policy does not apply to members of the Police Force, the Armed Forces of Malta, the Correctional Facilities or the Civil Protection who have reached fifty five years of age or have completed twenty five years service.
-However, officers in these disciplinary forces who have not completed twenty five years service or have not yet reached their fifty-fifth birthday, and retire on medical grounds, and then take up paid employment, will have their pension reduced as outlined above.
-Procedure DSS must be informed if the pensioner is performing work with pay, before the age of 60 years.
-In cases of Police, AFM and Correctional Facilities pensioners, the Treasury must be informed if the pensioner is performing work with pay, before the age of 55 years or until the pensioner would have completed 25 years in the service, depending on which comes first.
+- Clarification The above policy does not apply to members of the Police Force, Armed Forces of Malta, Civil Protection and Correctional Services officers who have reached fifty five years of age or have completed twenty five years' service.
+However, officers in these disciplinary forces who have not completed twenty five years' service or have not yet reached their fifty-fifth birthday, and retire on medical grounds, and then take up paid employment, will have their pension reduced as outlined above. - Procedure Service Pensions Section must be informed if the pensioner is performing work with pay, before the age of 60 years.
+In cases of members of the Police Force, Armed Forces of Malta, Civil Protection and Correctional Services pensioners, the Service Pensions Section must be informed if the pensioner is performing work with pay, before the age of 55 years or until the pensioner would have completed 25 years in the service, depending on which comes first. - Inquiries Service Pensions Section at the Department of Ssocial Security.